ashleynolan/dg-blog/src/templates/pages/blog/20150901-workflow-survey-results.md

 	</div>
 </div>

-Even with a small number of responses, jQuery was the most used library or framework by quite some distance, with 61.54% (56 responses), followed by Angular with 17.58% (16).
+jQuery was the most used library or framework by quite some distance, with 56.47% (799 responses), followed by Angular with 17.88% (253).

-I won’t try to draw too many conclusions from these results simply due to the relatively small number of responses, but it’s still interesting to see that most of the respondents use jQuery on the majority of their projects – I would expect this number to decrease over time as people’s knowledge of ES2015 increases and move back towards using native JavaScript and smaller libraries.
+It’s interesting to see that most of the respondents still use jQuery on the majority of their projects – I would expect this number to decrease over time as people’s knowledge of ES2015 increases and move back towards using native JavaScript and smaller micro libraries.
+Of course, there’s always the possibility that jQuery continues to adapt to the changing landscape and is therefore still used by developers.

 ---